School: Europe

 Albert Bettannier's 1887 painting La Tache noire depicts a child being taught about the "lost" province of Alsace-Lorraine in the aftermath of the Franco-Prussian War – an example of how European schools were often used in order to inoculate Nationalism in their pupils.

 In much of continental Europe, the term school usually applies to primary education, with primary schools that last between four and nine years, depending on the country.
 It also applies to secondary education, with secondary schools often divided between Gymnasiums and vocational schools, which again, depending on country and type of school, educate students for between three and six years.
 In Germany, students graduating from Grundschule are not allowed to progress into a vocational school directly.
 Instead, they are supposed to proceed to one of Germany's general education schools such as Gesamtschule, Hauptschule, Realschule or Gymnasium.
 When they leave that school, which usually happens at age 15–19, they may proceed to a vocational school.
 The term school is rarely used for tertiary education, except for some upper or high schools (German: Hochschule), which describe colleges and universities.

 In Eastern Europe modern schools (after World War II), of both primary and secondary educations, often are combined.
-In contrast, secondary education might be split into accomplished or not.
+In contrast, secondary education might be classified as accomplished or unaccomplished.
 The schools are classified as middle schools of general education.
 For the technical purposes, they include "degrees" of the education they provide out of three available: the first – primary, the second – unaccomplished secondary, and the third – accomplished secondary.
 Usually, the first two degrees of education (eight years) are always included.
 In contrast, the last one (two years) permits the students to pursue vocational or specialized educations.